-In addition to professionals, there may be a Gay Straight Alliance that can help bring community and connect you with some other LGBTQIA+ folks.
-Maybe there is a Coming Out discussion group, Spectrums group, or another student run organization on campus.
+In addition to professionals, there may be a Gay-Straight Alliance that can help bring the community and connect you with some other LGBTQIA+ folks.
+Maybe there is a Coming Out discussion group, Spectrums group, or another student-run organization on campus.
 Check out your school’s website’s list of organization to see.
 Don’t see anything?
 Why not look into starting your own?

 Another way to find more community within LGBTQIA+ identities is to take classes that talk about it.
 Gender, Sexuality, and Women Studies tend to stereotypically be filled with people who identify or are allies of the LGBTQIA+ Community.
 My school also has an LGBTQ Studies minor that teaches you all about the LGBTQIA+ Community.
 Even if you have trouble finding other LGBTQIA+ folks, putting your head in books that you can relate to can be very comforting and help you learn more about yourself and your identity’s history.